roeeelnekave/crash-api-application/README.md

-# Deploying a Crash Management API with Ansible and Cloudformation and Automation Using Jenkins ECS with Jenkins Ec2 Agent
+# Deploying a Crash Management API with Ansible and Cloudformation and Automation Using Jenkins ECS with Jenkins Ec2 Agent and monitoring through Grafana, Promethues
 ### Prerequities

 1. Python3 and python-venv